 "Cruel to Be Kind"

 “When Brinsley Schwarz was going, we were a very hard-working group.
 We did a lot of shows, especially when the pub-rock scene started in London.
-We played a lot of roots music, country songs, R&B, but one of the things we liked at the time was disco music.
-We loved that stuff even though in that scene they thought it was a bit weird when we started playing a song by the O'Jays or something like that.
-One of the tunes we really liked was called ‘The Love I Lost’ by Harold Melvin & the Blue Notes.
+We played a lot of roots music, country songs, R&B...
+But one of the things we liked at the time was disco music.
+We loved that stuff, even though in that scene they thought it was a bit weird when we started playing a song by the O'Jays or something like that.
+One of the tunes we really liked was called ‘The Love I Lost,’ by Harold Melvin & the Blue Notes.
 We tried to record it, but we couldn't do it justice.
-So I said, 'Okay, I’m gonna try to write a song like that, 'cause it had a really fantastic, driving groove that would come in very handy for our shows.
+So I said, 'Okay, I’m gonna try to write a song like that,' 'cause it had a really fantastic, driving groove that would come in very handy for our shows.
 So I started trying to write a song like ‘The Love I Lost.’

 “When the Brinsleys broke up, there's two songs that should've gone in the dustbin of history along with our other repertoire: ‘Peace, Love & Understanding’ and ‘Cruel to be Kind.’
 ‘Cruel to Be Kind’ was pulled out by the great Gregg Geller, who signed me and Elvis to Columbia in the 70s.
-I handed over all the demos and all the unreleased stuff I had and Gregg said, ‘I think this is a hit song.’
+I handed over all the demos and all the unreleased stuff I had, and Gregg said, ‘I think this is a hit song.’
 And I was like, ‘I don't think so, man.
 I've moved on.
-I've got a song about a dead movie star being eaten by a dog [the comically morbid ‘Marie Provost’].’
-He said, ‘I like that song, but I’m telling you “Cruel to Be Kind” could be a hit.’
+I've got a song about a dead movie star being eaten by a dog [the comically morbid ‘Marie Prevost’].’
+He said, ‘I like that song, but I’m telling you, “Cruel to Be Kind” could be a hit.’
 He kept on and on and on at me about that.

 “I was in Rockpile at this time.
-We only made one album but we made lots of records together.
+We only made one album, but we made lots of records together.
 Labour of Lust was a Rockpile record, really.
 And I went to them one day and said, ‘Look boys, I'm really sorry about this but I've got this creaky old song like Harold Melvin & the Blue Notes and I'm getting leaned on to do this.
 Would you mind just giving me a hand with it?’
 They didn't seem to mind nearly as much as I did.
-We had quite a lot of fun doing it and I turned it into Gregg.
+We had quite a lot of fun doing it, and I turned it into Gregg.
 And lo and behold, he wasn't wrong.”

 "Ragin' Eyes"

 “It's a song that, when I recorded it, I didn't quite know what I had.
 It came along in the 1980s, when I was starting to lose my way a bit, for various reasons.
-I tin it could’ve been more popular at the time if I'd been able to grasp what I had there, but it's a great little tune.
+I think it could’ve been more popular at the time if I'd been able to grasp what I had there, but it's a great little tune.

 Gary Graff is an award-winning Detroit-based music journalist and author who writes for a variety of print, online and broadcast outlets.
 He has written and collaborated on books about Alice Cooper, Neil Young, Bob Seger, Bruce Springsteen and Rock 'n' Roll Myths.
 He's also the founding editor of the award-winning MusicHound Essential Album Guide series and of the new 501 Essential Albums series.
 Graff is also a co-founder and co-producer of the annual Detroit Music Awards.